Schoolforbasics/runbooks/_build/html/_sources/AnacondaEnterpriseNotebooks.txt

    Compute Node with
 7. For URL, enter **http://$AEN_COMPUTE:5002**.

-   **NOTE:** If the Compute Launcher is located on the same box as the Gateway, we recommend using **http://localhost:5002** for the URL value.
+   .. note:: If the Compute Launcher is located on the same box as the Gateway, we recommend using **http://localhost:5002** for the URL value.

 8. Add a Name and Description for the compute node
 9. Click the Add Resource button to save the changes.